Form I-864, Affidavit of Support

 Does everybody need an I-864 affidavit?

 Certain classes of immigrants are exempted from the public charge test.
-This includes: asylees, refugees, special immigrant juveniles, Afghan and Iraqi interpreters, Afghan and Iraqi nationals, and VAWA self-petitioners.
+In other words, the rule does not apply to certain non-citizens such as: asylees, refugees, special immigrant juveniles, Afghan and Iraqi interpreters, and VAWA self-petitioners.
+View a list of public charge exemptions.
+Even if you are not exempted from the rule, there are certain I-864 exemptions.

 Most family-based (and even some employment-based) immigrants must have an I-864 sponsor.
 There are some exemptions for certain people in these categories.
 The following types of intending immigrants do not need to file Form I-864, Affidavit of Support: